XF-Interchange/haskell-tutorial/README.md

 for industries where correctness is not optional.

 > *"The technology is precise.
 The purpose is simple: the system should work."*

 ---

+## A Final Word Before We Begin

+> *"The leaders who will thrive aren't the ones who figured out AI fastest.
+> They're the ones doubling down on what AI can't replicate — the courage
+> to have a hard conversation, the creativity that comes from collaboration,
+> and the connection currency that comes from the relationships that we
+> build and nurture."*
+> — Laysha Ward
+> <sub>Author, C-Suite Leader, Board Member, Speaker, and LinkedIn Learning Instructor</sub>

+The leaders who will thrive in a world increasingly shaped by automation are not the ones who figured out the tools fastest.
+They are the ones who understand *why* a tool exists — what problem it was built to solve, what tradeoffs it made, what it is genuinely good for.

+That understanding cannot be automated.
+It comes from study, from building real things, from being honest about what works and what doesn't.

+This tutorial is an attempt to give you that understanding — for one precise, powerful, and often misunderstood tool.

+**Let's begin.**

+---